I took kayaking lessons recently for the first time. My, what a different perspective I’ve got of a place I’ve loved for 23 years!

 With “blades” on both sides of a metal pole, I had to learn the rocking back and forth movement to push the small craft through the water.

-By thinking of it as a graceful dip into first one side, then the other, I began to get the hang of it.
+By thinking of it as a graceful dip into the water, I began to get the hang of it.

-It was both harder and simpler than I expected, and I was so pleased when the craft smoothly responded and I went FORWARD!
+I felt exhilarated when the craft smoothly responded, and I went FORWARD!

 But, what about perspective?